woodser/monero-ts/README.md

 Or

-1. Clone this repository: `git clone https://github.com/monero-ecosystem/monero-javascript.git`
+1. Clone the project repository: `git clone https://github.com/monero-ecosystem/monero-javascript.git`
 2. cd `monero-javascript`
-2. Install dependencies using Node Package Manager: `npm install`
+3. Install dependencies using Node Package Manager: `npm install`

 You are now ready to use this library with [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html) and [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) endpoints.